SougataMukherjee/DSA-and-Algo/readme.md

 # Bit manipulation

-//Q226 count set bit ina integer
+//Q226 count set bit ina integer<br>
 Input: n = 2
 Output: [0,1,1]
 Explanation:
 0 --> 0
 1 --> 1
-2 --> 10
+2 --> 10<br>
-//Q227 find weather a number is power of twoInput: n = 16
+//Q227 find weather a number is power of two<br>Input: n = 16
 Output: true
 Explanation: 24 = 16
-//Q228 find the single element in a non-empty array where every element appears twice except for one,
+//Q228 find the single element in a non-empty array where every element appears twice except for one<br>
 Input: nums = [2,2,1]
 Output: 1
+//Q229 Find the missing number in an array of size n−1 containing distinct integers from 1 to n<br>

 # Backtracking